Lectionary Resource for Catholics: word-sunday.com

 Literal Translation

 24 For Christ did not enter into a (human) handmade sanctuary, a copy of the true (sanctuary), but into heaven itself, to be now seen before the face of God on our behalf; 25 not that he should (need to) offer himself over and over, just as the high priest entered the sanctuary year after year with blood (of a sacrifice) of another (being), 26 for then it would be necessary for him to suffer over and over from the foundation of the cosmos.
 But now, he has been clearly shown (only) once at the (complete) end of the age for the setting aside of sin by his sacrifice.
-27 And by (this logic) as much as men are set aside to die once, but after that, judgement, 28 thus also, Christ (only once) having been offered up to bear the sins of many, will be seen a second time, by (those not for the forgiveness of) sin (but) awaiting him for salvation.
+27 And by (this logic) as much as men are set aside to die once, but after that, judgment, 28 thus also, Christ (only once) having been offered up to bear the sins of many, will be seen a second time, by (those not for the forgiveness of) sin (but) awaiting him for salvation.

 9:25-26a These verses have a unique "a-b-a" structure.
 The form can be seen as: